TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/host/kubernetes/generic/prerequisites/_index.md

 ##### Disabling Blob Storage

-{{% tts %}} Helm Charts by default expecting a blob storage but it is possible to use {{% tts %}} without it.
-In this case needs to disable the blob storage by setting `global.interop.configSource` and `global.blob.provider` values to an empty string `""`.
+{{% tts %}} Helm Charts by default expects a blob storage configured but it is possible to use {{% tts %}} without it.
+You can disable the usage of blob by setting `global.interop.configSource` and `global.blob.provider` values to an empty string `""`.

 #### 5. Traefik Proxy